RenZekta/XLM-Studio/README.md

 - **FULL AUTO** starts from the same baseline but hands context and GPU-layer placement over to llama.cpp's own `--fit` auto-sizing.
 If you need more space for context or GPU offloading, turn off Multimodal Projector and Speculative Decoding, and you'll get the most out of your available VRAM.
 - **Clear** wipes engine settings back to nothing, without touching your sampling parameters (temperature, top-p, top-k, min-p, penalties) — those are considered separate, per-preference settings that no engine preset should ever silently overwrite.

+Common parameters shows only the most impactful parameters (LM Studio style), Full shows all menu control supported parameters.

-Parameters that differ from the currently-selected preset (or, for sampling values, from your starred sampling preset) are highlighted with a reset-to-default button.
+Parameters that differ from the currently-selected preset (or, for sampling values, from your main selected sampling preset) are highlighted with a reset-to-default button.

 <img width="327" height="123" alt="image" src="https://github.com/user-attachments/assets/6bff1dd2-3759-470a-8468-d1db2ee01cd5" />